Nishchhal-R/Task_bugbase/README.md

 <ul>
   <li>Uses the socket module to listen for incoming connections from clients.</li>
 <li>Receives the filename and file data from the client.</li>
-<li>Saves the received file to a designated folder on the server.</li>
+<li>Saves the received file to a "received" folder on the server.</li>
 <li>Constructs and executes a specified command on the received file using the subprocess module.</li>
 <li>Sends the output of the command back to the client in JSON format.</li>
 </ul>